 - The U.S. Department of Education is requesting comments on a proposed rule for Title IX that will protect all students and educators from harassment, discrimination, and violence.

-The year was 1965 and Barbara Cunningham had just graduated from Emporia State University, in Kentucky, as a physical education (PE) teacher for girls.
+The year was 1965 and Barbara Cunningham had just graduated from Emporia State University, in Kansas, as a physical education (PE) teacher for girls.
 Like most recent graduates, she was looking for a job and came across an opportunity in Shenandoah, Iowa.
 Before signing a contract with the school district, however, the superintendent asked Cunningham to visit the high school and see the gymnasium.